369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 **Disadvantages**

  * Gets very expensive to compute as the data set gets larger
- * Difficault to use with higher dimensions
+ * Difficult to use with higher dimensions
  * Very sensitive to noisy data
  * Accuracy depends on quality of the data